 Many employers are unaware of the full scope of required harassment- and discrimination-related written notice and posting requirements, which vary by state and change periodically.
 As a result, organizations are at risk and, unfortunately, too often learn about requirements only when faced with a lawsuit or state agency investigation.

-Clear Law's Free Anti-Harassment Policy Review
+Our Free Policy Review Process

-- number of employees
+- Number of Employees

-Harassment Prevention Full-Service Compliance Package
+Harassment Prevention Full-Service

 Clear Law will work with you to develop a set of personalized policy materials specific to your organization.
 More specifically, we will provide the following: